-This reserve was set up in 2017/18 to fund the additional costs associated with the Best Value Improvement Programme agreed at the Fire Authority in October 2017. \pounds 20k was utilised during 2018/19 with a further \pounds 126k in 2019/20.
-As this programme has now come to an end, the remaining balance of \pounds 1,354k has now been transferred to the Transformation reserve.
+This reserve was set up in 2017/18 to fund the additional costs associated with the Best Value Improvement Programme agreed at the Fire Authority in October 2017. £20k was utilised during 2018/19 with a further £126k in 2019/20.
+As this programme has now come to an end, the remaining balance of £1,354k has now been transferred to the Transformation reserve.

-- q.
-Airbus SC Response Software Reserve This reserve was fully utilised in 2020/21. - r.
-Strategic Development Software Reserve This reserve will fund the purchase and implementation of strategic development software.
+q.
+Airbus SC Response Software Reserve

+r.
+Strategic Development Software Reserve

+This reserve will fund the purchase and implementation of strategic development software.
 This will be utilised in 2021/22.